kgashok/elm-for-bitly/docs/fetchingDatesForShortener.md

 ![format](https://files.gitter.im/kgashok/advik/l5dK/Screenshot-of-Glitch-Console.jpg)

-And then I run the `optmize.sh` script, which actually now updates the files which are actually used to control the app:
+And then I run the `optimize.sh` script, which actually now updates the files which are actually used to control the app:
 ```
 	public/elm.js
 	public/elm.min.js